TRADERS say they fear for their future because shoppers have deserted their businesses.

 The delays are to do with this relocation and structural work inside the building.

-Alistair Ross, director of Brewers Quay owners Brewers Quay Investments LLP, said he would expect discussions about the building to be resolved this side of Christmas and that an announcement would be made soon.
+Alistair Ross, director of Brewers Quay owners Brewers Quay Investments LLP, said he would expect discussions about the building to be resolved this side of Christmas and that an announcement would

 He added that structural engineers had been working inside the building He said: “It’s an extremely complex building and various elements have taken some time to discuss.

 “We are resolving the relocation of the museum.

 “We’ve only got one chance to make it right and we want to make sure that we do.

 “We are committed to the building and to Weymouth.

 “There’s no doubt about that at all – suddenly it will spring into life.”